sc-ventures/cloudbreak-documentation/docs/credentials.md

 1. In the Cloudbreak UI, select **Credentials** from the navigation pane.
 2. Click on the name of a credential.

+#### Details for AWS Credentials

+The following information is available for previously created AWS credentials:

+* Credential Name
+* Description
+* Selector: One of *key-based* or *role-based*, depending on credential type

+Sensitive information such as AWS access key and secret key (in case of a key-based credential) or role ARN (in case of a role-based credential) are not displayed.

+#### Details for Azure Credentials

+The following information is available for previously created Azure credentials:

+* Credential Name
+* Description
+* Tenant Id: The `Directory ID` from your Azure Active Directory
+* Subscription Id: Your Azure `Subscription ID`

+In case of the interactive credential, the following are also displayed:

+* Sp Display Name: Service principal name
+* Role Type: role selected during credential creation

+In case of the app-based credential, the Application ID and key that you provided when creating the credential are not displayed.

+#### Details for GCP Credentials

+The following information is available for previously created GCP credentials:

+* Credential Name
+* Description
+* Service Account Id
+* Project Id

+The P12 key that you attached when creating the credential is not displayed.

+[comment]: <> (I am unable to test wha tis displayed for OpenStack credential.)

 ### Set a Default Credential